Selected as one of the Seven Best Food and Wine Adventure trips by away.com.

 Highlights: FaenzaOur cycling tour ends in Faenza.
 Now with a refined palate, head out and explore more of Italy's culinary delights, and take some recipes home to try in your own kitchen!

-HighlightsCremona - home to torrone or Italian nougat, Balsamic vinegar cellar, Parma famous cured ham, Parmesan cheese, Bologna and mortadella, Castle of Montechiarugolo, Modena, Faenza and its ceramics, Olive oil tasting
+HighlightsCremona - home to torrone or Italian nougat, Balsamic vinegar cellar, Parma famous cured ham, Parmesan cheese, Bologna and mortadella, Castle of Montechiarugolo and Torrechiara, Modena, Faenza and its ceramics, Olive oil tasting, Gelato University

 Includes"The Usual" plus...
-Use of a quality 27-30 speed bicycle; 11 days, 10 nights' accommodation; all breakfasts, 5 dinners, 4 picnic lunches; special culinary highlights and tastings listed in itinerary
+Use of a quality 27-30 speed bicycle; 11 days, 10 nights' accommodation; all breakfasts, 5 dinners, 2 picnics, 2 lunches; cooking demonstration in Bologna followed with light lunch, special culinary highlights and tastings listed in itinerary

 Begin/EndCremona / Faenza